 When audit procedures cannot catch what they were not designed to find

 ISA 240.28 requires the auditor’s responses to assessed fraud risks to be clearly linked to those risks at the assertion level.
 This sounds obvious.
-In practice, most fraud responses default to journal entry testing (ISA 240.32) and a retrospective review of accounting estimates (ISA 240.A46), plus the revenue recognition presumption.
-These are the minimum.
-They are not a fraud response plan.
+In practice, most fraud responses default to ticking and bashing journal entries ( ISA 240.32 ), a retrospective review of accounting estimates ( ISA 240 .A46), the revenue recognition presumption, and evaluation of the business rationale for significant unusual transactions.
+That is the minimum.
+It is not a fraud response plan.

 The LCF audits illustrate why the minimum is insufficient.
 LCF’s fraud did not sit in journal entries or accounting estimates.
 It sat in the loan book.
 Bondholders’ money was lent to connected parties who could not repay it, and a portion flowed through to LCF’s directors and associates for personal use (luxury properties, Rolex watches, a Porsche 911, gold bullion).
-Detecting this required procedures designed for connected-party lending fraud: tracing loan proceeds to ultimate use, testing whether borrowers had the capacity to repay, verifying the independence of borrowers from LCF management.
+Detecting that required procedures designed for connected-party lending fraud: tracing loan proceeds to ultimate use, testing whether borrowers had the capacity to repay, verifying the independence of borrowers from LCF management, and examining whether loan terms were consistent with arm’s length lending.
 Standard journal entry testing would never have caught this.
-The procedures needed to match the risk.
+Procedures needed to match the risk.

 Wirecard’s fraud required different procedures entirely.
 ISA 505 sets out clear requirements for external confirmations.
 Direct confirmation with the banks was the procedure the risk demanded.
 EY accepted intermediary certificates instead.
-That failure over multiple audit cycles was not a gap in the standards.
+That failure, repeated over multiple audit cycles, was not a gap in the standards.
 It was a gap in execution.

-Enforcement themes from the FRC confirm this pattern.
+FRC enforcement themes confirm this pattern.
 Failed audits don’t fail because the standards are inadequate.
-They fail because the procedures in the file were designed for a version of the entity that doesn’t account for where the fraud risk actually sits.
+They fail because the procedures in the file were designed for a version of the entity that doesn’t account for where fraud risk actually sits.
 If the risk assessment is wrong (because the auditor doesn’t understand the business model), the procedures are wrong by inheritance.

 Worked example: Kramer Vermögensverwaltung GmbH